Koha Performance Optimization: Essential Techniques for Speed

 A slow library system frustrates staff and patrons alike.
-Before investing in expensive hardware upgrades, implement these proven performance optimization techniques that can improve your Koha system’s speed by 50-80% through proper configuration.
+Before investing in expensive hardware upgrades, implement these performance optimization techniques to improve your Koha system’s speed through better configuration, caching, and delivery.

 Why Koha Performance Optimization Matters